 Facial symmetry, or having a balanced appearance to your face, often has the effect of making a person look emotionally balanced and happy.
 When one side of your face is considerably smaller than the other, you may find that the muscles of your face are weaker on that side.

 You can correct this problem by performing a variety of facial exercises that are designed to help balance the muscles of your face.
-Weak facial muscles on one side can be a symptom of a more serious medical condition, so you may want to talk to your doctor if you're suffering from a facial imbalance.
+Weak facial muscles on one side can be a symptom of a more serious medical condition, so you may want to talk to your doctor if you have a facial imbalance.

 Read more: Exercises to Loosen Up Face Muscles